- Home

 Evaluation of Initiatives by Stakeholders

-The concept and specific initiatives of the Conservation Network proposed by WSL and MTI are attracting attention at home and abroad as a rare global initiative.
-At the 25th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP25) in Madrid, Spain in 2019, we presented as a representative of the private sector at the Indonesia Pavilion and were highly appreciated by international organization representatives, researchers, and NGOs.
+The concept and specific initiatives of the Conservation Network proposed by WSL and MTI are attracting attention at home and abroad.
+At the 25th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP25) in Madrid, Spain in 2019, we presented as a private sector representative at the Indonesia Pavilion and were highly appreciated by international organization representatives, researchers, and NGOs.
 We also presented our technical approach to the challenges surrounding tropical forests and our initiatives at COP27, held in Sharm El Sheikh, Egypt, in 2022, and COP28, held in Dubai, United Arab Emirates, in 2023.
+In 2024, at the 16th Conference of the Parties to the Convention on Biological Diversity (CBD-COP16) held in Cali, Colombia, we emphasized the importance of biodiversity conservation at the landscape level.

-In addition, in our urban landscaping business, we are striving to improve the quality of our greening efforts through third-party certification by actively encouraging our customers to register for "Ikimono Kyosei Jigyousho" certification set by the Association for Business Innovation in Harmony with Nature and Community (ABINC) or the Social and Environmental Green Evaluation System (SEGES) green certification implemented by the Organization for Landscape and Urban Green Infrastructure.
+In addition, in our urban landscaping business, we are striving to improve the quality of our greening efforts through third-party certification by actively encouraging our clients to register for biodiversity certification set by the Association for Business Innovation in Harmony with Nature and Community (ABINC) or the Social and Environmental Green Evaluation System (SEGES) green certification implemented by the Organization for Landscape and Urban Green Infrastructure.

 - Home